Deoksugung: Junghwajeon

 Junghwajeon is the main building of the palace.
 It was originally a two-story building completed in 1902.
 Construction on the building began relatively late compared to other structures in the palace.
 Gojong completed other portions of the palace first and purchased more land south of the palace before ordering its construction in 1901.
 It was destroyed in the 1904 fire, and rebuilt as a one-story building that has remained to the present.
 The exterior is decorated with dancheong decorative coloring.
 The ceiling has two dragon statues that symbolize the emperor.
 It is visible from around the sides of its front gate Junghwamun; this was not its original appearance.
 A ring of buildings used to surround its front courtyard.
-These were demolished during the colonial period.
+These were largely demolished during the colonial period.